-- As employees are often the first to realise that there may be something wrong within the school, it is important that they feel able to express their concerns without fear of harassment or victimisation.
+- 2.1.
+As employees are often the first to realise that there may be something wrong within the school, it is important that they feel able to express their concerns without fear of harassment or victimisation.
 Otherwise they may find it easier to ignore the concern rather than report it.
-The Public Interest Disclosure Act (in force since January 1999) recognises this fact and is designed to protect employees, who make certain disclosures of information in 'the public interest', from detriment and/or dismissal.
-This policy builds on the provisions of the Act. - 2.2 The Governing Body is committed to the highest possible standard of operation, probity and accountability.
-In line with that commitment, employees and others with serious concerns about any aspect of the school's work are encouraged to come forward and voice those concerns.
-This policy document makes it clear that employees can do so without fear of reprisals; it is intended to encourage and enable employees to raise serious concerns within the school rather than overlooking a problem or blowing the whistle outside in an inappropriate way.
-It is recognised that cases may have to proceed on a confidential basis.
+The Public Interest Disclosure Act 1998 recognises this fact and is designed to protect employees, who make certain disclosures of information in 'the public interest', from detriment and/or dismissal.
+This policy builds on the provisions of the Act. - 2.2.
+The Governing Body is committed to the highest possible standard of operation, probity and accountability.
+In line with that commitment, employees, officers, consultants, contractors, volunteers, casual workers and agency workers with serious concerns are encouraged to come forward and voice those concerns.
+This policy document makes it clear that employees can do so without fear of reprisals; it is intended to encourage and enable employees to raise serious concerns within the school rather than overlooking a problem or alerting anyone external to the school. - 2.3.
+This policy does not form part of any employee's contract of employment and it may be amended at any time.

-3. Aims and Scope of the Policy
+3. Aims of the Policy

-- 3.1 This policy aims to: - provide avenues for employees to raise concerns internally as a matter of course, and receive feedback on any action taken; - provide for matters to be dealt with quickly and appropriately; and ensure that concerns are taken seriously; - reassure employees that they will be protected from reprisals or victimisation for whistle-blowing in good faith; - allow employees to take the matter further if they are dissatisfied with the Governing Body's response. - 3.2 This policy describes how any school employee can raise any concerns s/he may have about working practices and who should be informed about the concerns.
-It may be that issues raised via this policy will be addressed via other procedures, e.g. anti-fraud and corruption, grievance, disciplinary, harassment and child protection procedures.
+- 3.1.
+This policy aims to: - provide avenues for employees to raise concerns internally as a matter of course, and receive feedback on any action taken; - provide for matters to be dealt with quickly and appropriately; and ensure that concerns are taken seriously and treated consistently and fairly; - reassure employees that they will be protected from reprisals or victimisation for whistleblowing where they have a genuine concern; - allow employees to take the matter further if they are dissatisfied with the Governing Body's response.